dabit3/amplify-photo-sharing-workshop/README.md

 }
 ```

+> To learn more about theming the Amplify React UI components, check out the documentation [here](https://docs.amplify.aws/ui/customization/theming/q/framework/react)

 ### Adding a sign out button

 You can also easily add a preconfigured UI component for signing out.